 For your main dishes, choose lean protein or vegetables instead of hamburgers and hot dogs.
 Some ideas include:

-Lighten up Your Sides and Desserts
+Lighten Up Your Sides and Desserts

-- Serve a leafy green salad with vinaigrette dressing instead of potato or macaroni salad.
+• Serve a leafy green salad with vinaigrette dressing instead of potato or macaroni salad.

-- Choose light mayonnaise for potato or macaroni salad instead of regular.
+• Choose light mayonnaise for potato or macaroni salad instead of regular.

-- Grill vegetable kebabs for a colorful, flavorful side dish.
+• Grill vegetable kebabs for a colorful, flavorful side dish.

-- Set out a tray of fresh, raw vegetables like broccoli, carrots, and cauliflower with low-fat yogurt dip instead of potato chips.
+• Set out a tray of fresh, raw vegetables like broccoli, carrots, and cauliflower with low-fat yogurt dip instead of potato chips.

-- Toss together nutrient-packed berries for a fruit salad.
+• Toss together nutrient-packed berries for a fruit salad.

-- Serve slices of fresh watermelon, cantaloupe, and honeydew.
+• Serve slices of fresh watermelon, cantaloupe, and honeydew.

-- Skip the ice cream and grill peaches, pineapple, or watermelon for dessert.
+• Skip the ice cream and grill peaches, pineapple, or watermelon for dessert.

 Stay Hydrated the Heart-Healthy Way

-When your heart gets enough water, it can pump better.
-On hot summer days, make sure you drink plenty of water.
-You can add a slice of lemon or lime to your water for a refreshing kick, or go for unsweetened iced tea.
+You can also add a slice of lemon or lime to your water for a refreshing kick, or go for unsweetened iced tea.
 Make sure you keep alcohol to a minimum, and skip the sugary soda.

 To learn more, visit the UPMC Heart and Vascular Institute or call 1-855-UPMC-HVI (876-2484).